 - That you have reviewed the contracts you have with your ‘data processors’

-In order to become ‘GDPR’ compliant one of the things you will need to do is to put in to place appropriate organisational and technical measures to keep information confidential, as it should be and available when you need it.
-You also need to be able to restore availability in the event of an incident.
+- That you have assessed the risks to the personal data you control and put in to place appropriate measures to keep information confidential, as it should be and available when you need it.

-In terms of the organisational measures these might be policies [setting out your usual approach to data protection] and procedures [directions to employees as to what should be done].
+You may have introduced policies (setting out your usual approach to data protection) and procedures [directions to employees as to what should be done].